 Words are labels that we use to communicate with others, and they form the thoughts in our minds.
 Words are connections to the objects around us.
 When we enter the underwater environment, many of us have no words.
-When we first dive we look around for things we can recognise and, for many divers, the words we have are limited to colour names and “FISH!”
-This temporary disconnection from our everyday language can be liberating, shifting our minds from our old judgements to the new and unlabelled.
+When we first dive, we look around for things we can recognize and, for many divers, the words we have are limited to color names and “FISH!”
+This temporary disconnection from our everyday language can be liberating, shifting our minds from our old judgements to the new and unlabeled.

 Thinking under pressure

 Our thinking and reaction times are often slowed underwater.
 Thinking happens through connections within our brains, and it could be that the effect of pressure at depth slows down the activity between those connections.
 This slowed mental activity may mute thoughts.
 We need to be aware of how this can affect our ability to carry out tasks underwater.
 We deal with this by planning dives within our comfort zone and avoiding excessive task-loading.
 Focusing on our dive, the unimportant worries bothering us in our thoughts often fade into the background.

 Language is important for effective communication.
 But, when we use our words to dwell on the past or worry about the future, our psychological health is affected.
 As divers we have the opportunity to leave those words on the surface and, maybe, let the ocean teach us to think differently, because the silent world quietens the mind.